c-blake/lc/README.md

 There are similar `-M`, `-U`, `-G` for user user names, group names, and symlink targets.
-While shells will not auto-expand user/group names, you can change the separator to the empty string to save terminal columns as in `-U4,,,` and have a little `grep <PASTE> /etc/passwd` type helper (or maybe `-U,,,.*`).
+While shells will not auto-expand user/group names, you can change the separator to the empty string to save terminal columns as in `-U4,,,` and have a little `grep <PASTE> /etc/passwd` helper.
 Auto modes are not yet available for symlink targets since when they matter most they are a bit expensive (requiring scanning whole directories for each path component).

 In many little ways, `lc` tries hard to let you manage terminal real estate, targeting max information per row, while staying within an easy to visually